Esri/calcite-colors/README.md

 # Calcite Colors
-The Calcite Colors repository is where we host Esri's official color documentation that can be seen on [Calcite Web](http://github.com/Esri/calcite-web/).
-Currently, this repository contains a color SASS file that you can use in your projects.
+The calcite-colors repository is where we host Esri's official color documentation that can be seen and is leveraged by[Calcite Web](http://github.com/Esri/calcite-web/).
+Currently, this repository contains a SASS file that you can use in your projects.

 ## Color reference files
-The following links are to download the .ase swatch for use in Adobe Products such as Photoshop and Illustrator.
-Additionally, a PDF download of the visual reference color palette.
+The following links are to download the .ase swatch for use in Adobe products such as Adobe Photoshop and Adobe Illustrator.
+Additionally, there is a PDF download of the visual reference color palette.

 - [Adobe .ase](https://github.com/Esri/calcite-colors/raw/1.0/resources/colors.ase)
 - [Color palette PDF](https://github.com/Esri/calcite-colors/raw/1.0/resources/colors.pdf)

+## SASS Variables file
+A [SASS](http://sass-lang.com/) variables file can be found in the root directory `colors.scss`.
+This is the main source to consume the color variables.

 ## Colors naming anatomy
 ![colors naming anatomy](https://raw.githubusercontent.com/Esri/calcite-colors/1.0/resources/colors-naming-anatomy.png)

-## SASS Variables file
-A [SASS](http://sass-lang.com/) variables file can be found in the root directory `colors.scss`.
-To learn how to use `Variable` files within SASS please read [USING SASS Variables](http://sass-lang.com/guide#topic-2).

 ## Licensing
 COPYRIGHT © 2018 Esri